Thirukkadaiyur

 Thirukkadaiyur (Thirukadavur) is a village on the east coast of Tamil Nadu, about 300 km south of Chennai and 15 km north of Karaikal.
 The history of the village is associated with the legends of Markandeya and Abirami Pattar.
-The village is centered around Amritaghateswarar - Abirami Temple of Tirukkadaiyur, which is a replica.
+The village is centered around Amritaghateswarar - Abirami Temple of Tirukkadaiyur, a replica.
 The original temple, Thirumeignanam Gnanaparameswarar Temple, called Thirumeignanam, built in the 11th century, was ravaged by the sea, and is in ruins now.
-People worship and pray at Thirukkadaiyur temple for having a longer life.
+People worship and pray at Thirukkadaiyur temple to have a longer life.

-In modern times, the village is part of Nagapattinam district and is administered by a village panchayat.
-As per 2021 census, the village had a population of 6,244.
+In modern times, the village is part of Mayiladuthurai district and is administered by a village panchayat.
+As per the 2021 census, the village had a population of 6,244.
 The village is connected by bus transport and is located on the Chidambaram - Nagapattinam highway.
-There is a small seaport under the control of Tamil Nadu Maritime Board.
+There is a small seaport under the control of the Tamil Nadu Maritime Board.